MicrosoftDocs/entra-docs/docs/identity/saas-apps/pexip-service-mmv-legacy-app.md

 ### Assign the Microsoft Entra test user

-In this section, you'll enable B.Simon to use single sign-on by granting access to Pexip.
+In this section, you'll enable B.Simon to use single sign-on by granting access to Pexip Service (MMV legacy app).

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
-1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Pexip**.
+1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Pexip Service (MMV legacy app)**.
 1. In the app's overview page, select **Users and groups**.
 1. Select **Add user/group**, then select **Users and groups** in the **Add Assignment** dialog.
    1. In the **Users and groups** dialog, select **B.Simon** from the Users list, then click the **Select** button at the bottom of the screen.
    1. If you are expecting a role to be assigned to the users, you can select it from the **Select a role** dropdown.
 If no role has been set up for this app, you see "Default Access" role selected.
    1. In the **Add Assignment** dialog, click the **Assign** button.

-## Configure Pexip SSO
+## Configure Pexip Service (MMV legacy app) SSO

-To configure single sign-on on **Pexip** side, you need to send the downloaded **Certificate (Base64)** and appropriate copied URLs from the application configuration to [Pexip support team](https://support.videxio.com).
+To configure single sign-on on **Pexip Service (MMV legacy app)** side, you need to send the downloaded **Certificate (Base64)** and appropriate copied URLs from the application configuration to [Pexip Service (MMV legacy app) support team](https://support.videxio.com).
 They set this setting to have the SAML SSO connection set properly on both sides.

-### Create Pexip test user
+### Create Pexip Service (MMV legacy app) test user

-In this section, you create a user called Britta Simon in Pexip.
-Work with [Pexip support team](https://support.videxio.com) to add the users in the Pexip platform.
+In this section, you create a user called Britta Simon in Pexip Service (MMV legacy app).
+Work with [Pexip Service (MMV legacy app) support team](https://support.videxio.com) to add the users in the Pexip Service (MMV legacy app) platform.
 Users must be created and activated before you use single sign-on.

 ## Test SSO

 In this section, you test your Microsoft Entra single sign-on configuration with following options.

-* Click on **Test this application**, this will redirect to Pexip Sign-on URL where you can initiate the login flow.
+* Click on **Test this application**, this will redirect to Pexip Service (MMV legacy app) Sign-on URL where you can initiate the login flow.

-* Go to Pexip Sign-on URL directly and initiate the login flow from there.
+* Go to Pexip Service (MMV legacy app) Sign-on URL directly and initiate the login flow from there.

 * You can use Microsoft My Apps.
-When you click the Pexip tile in the My Apps, this will redirect to Pexip Sign-on URL.
+When you click the Pexip Service (MMV legacy app) tile in the My Apps, this will redirect to Pexip Service (MMV legacy app) Sign-on URL.
 For more information about the My Apps, see [Introduction to the My Apps](https://support.microsoft.com/account-billing/sign-in-and-start-apps-from-the-my-apps-portal-2f3b1bae-0e5a-4a86-a33e-876fbd2a4510).

 ## Next steps

-Once you configure Pexip you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
+Once you configure Pexip Service (MMV legacy app) you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 [Learn how to enforce session control with Microsoft Defender for Cloud Apps](/cloud-app-security/proxy-deployment-aad).